commercetools/commercetools-payone-integration/README.md

 ## Documentation

-This project is using [Concordion](http://www.concordion.org) for system tests, which is a kind of "living specification".
+This project is using [Cucumber]() for system tests, which is a kind of "living specification".
 Therefore the [test definitions and results](http://commercetools.github.io/commercetools-payone-integration/latest/spec/specs/Specs.html) are the most precise documentation of the behavior.
-They are automatically generated, updated and published to the `gh_pages` branch of this project by the [TravisCI continuous integration](https://travis-ci.com/commercetools/commercetools-payone-integration) setup.
+They automatically generated, updated and published to the `gh_pages` branch of this project by the [TravicCI continuous integration]() setup.

 ## Related Documentation